-Have a Gluten Free Kitchen and Avoid Cross Contamination
+Have a GF Kitchen and Avoid Cross Contamination

-Prepare your kitchen to be gluten free so you can avoid cross contamination with a Celiac.
+How to have a gf kitchen so you can avoid cross contamination with a Celiac.

 Do you want to eliminate gluten from your kitchen and avoid cross contamination?
-If you’ve just been diagnosed with Celiac Disease, then you now have a name to your problem and you definitely need to read THIS.
+If you’ve just been diagnosed with Celiac Disease, then you now have a name to your problem and you definitely need to come up with a plan forward.
 There is no solution or cure for Celiac Disease yet, but there are so many options for diet changes and really things you can do to avoid any contamination.

 Changing your diet when you have Celiac Disease is the easy part.
 The hard part is avoiding cross contamination of gluten.
 Really, all it takes is one crumb to instigate a reaction.
 That’s why it’s important to learn how to organize your kitchen to be gluten free and eliminate all gluten and avoid cross contamination.